 Beginning in 1993, the club decided to award a Sterling replica of the trophy to the Masters champion.
-The replica is 13.5 inches wide, 6.5 inches tall and weighs 20 pounds.
+The replica, which the player gets to keep, is 13.5 inches wide, 6.5 inches tall and weighs 20 pounds.

 All told a Masters champion gets a green jacket, which they keep for a year then return to their locker in the Champions Locker Room, their name engraved on the permanent Masters Trophy, a replica of the trophy and a gold medal.

 Augusta National Golf Club also awards other trophies to Masters participants.